matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 A custom HTTP header was also considered that could be added to assert that the client agrees to a particular set of terms.
 We decided against this in favour of re-using existing primitives that already exist in the Matrix ecosystem.
-Custom HTTP Headers are not used anywhere else within Matrix.
+Custom HTTP headers are not used anywhere else within Matrix.
 This also gives a very simple and natural way for ISes to enforce that users may only bind 3PIDs to their own MXIDs.